MicrosoftDocs/dynamics-365-project-operations/articles/procurement/vendor-invoicing-concept-and-creation.md

 ## Vendor invoice processing in Dataverse

-In the vendor invoice that is created in Dataverse, some field values come from the vendor invoice that is recorded in Finance.
+In the vendor invoice that's created in Dataverse, some field values come from the vendor invoice that's recorded in Finance.
 Other values are default values that come from the subcontract.

 The following fields and related records will be copied from the subcontract to the header of the vendor invoice: